-Dr. Erica Tobe is an Extension Specialist (50% FTE) and Assistant Professor (50% FTE) in family economics.
-Her primary programming responsiblities include research and curriculum development support for the Greening Michigan Institute and the Financial and Home Ownership Education team.
+Dr. Erica Tobe is an Extension Specialist (30% FTE) and Assistant Professor (20% FTE) in family economics.
+In addition, she is the Graduate Program Director (50% FTE) for the Department of Human Development and Family Studies.
+Her MSU Extension primary programming responsiblities include research and curriculum development support for the Greening Michigan Institute and the Financial and Home Ownership Education team.
 Current research and curriculum development interests focus on family financial health and wellbeing across the lifespan, including research focused on family finance and housing/foreclosure prevention programming.
-Dr. Tobe is the current co-chair of the eXtension Financial Security for All Community of Practice and the 2017 President Elect for the Michigan Extension Association for Family and Consumer Sciences.
+Dr. Tobe is the current chair of the eXtension Financial Security for All Community of Practice and the 2018 Presidentfor the Michigan Extension Association for Family and Consumer Sciences.
 Prior to this position, Tobe served as an Educator and Program Leader with Michigan State University Extension for 12 years.

 - BS in Family Resource Management, Michigan State University, 1998

 - MSW in Clinical Social Work, Michigan State University, 2003